Cardiac Interventional Procedures

 Our cardiologists may recommend a cardiac interventional procedure in order to open up a narrowed artery.
 The goal of the procedure is to allow adequate blood flow through the body.

-At Sentara, we use a number of different procedures to open up narrowed arteries.
-Your surgeon will use various types of catheters or tiny balloons depending on the exact procedure.
-Our cardiac team consists of regional and national leaders in cardiac care.
-You can feel confident that you are in the most skilled and experienced hands.
+We use a number of different procedures to open up narrowed arteries.
+Your cardiologist will use various types of catheters or tiny balloons depending on the exact procedure.

 Interventional procedures we offer include:

 - Intracoronary stent.
 We insert a tiny metal coil (similar to the spring in a ballpoint pen) into your coronary artery.
 The stent reinforces the artery wall, preventing it from closing.

 - Drug-eluting stent (DES).
 This is a stent coated with medication.
 The medication decreases cell growth in order to prevent scar tissue forming around the stent.

 - Atherectomy (DCA).
 We insert a small mechanical cutter through a catheter to shave away deposits or plaque from the walls of a blocked artery.
 This restores the blood flow.

 - Pericardiocenteses: A catheter is placed in the lining around the heart called the pericardium to remove excess fluid buildup.